mr5z/ExLang/README.md

 #### Construction

 Objects are never constructed directly from outside the type.
-All construction goes through a `new` member, which is the designated entry point. `new` may be overloaded.
-The compiler enforces that every `new` body assigns all declared properties before returning; an unassigned property is a compile error.
+All construction goes through an `init` member, which is the designated entry point declared inside the type body. `init` may be overloaded.
+The compiler enforces that every `init` body assigns all declared properties before returning; an unassigned property is a compile error.

+At the call site, `new` is used to request construction. `new` does not prescribe how the object is built; it delegates to the appropriate `init` body.

-Inside `new`, `self` refers to the instance being constructed and is used to assign properties:
+Inside `init`, `self` refers to the instance being constructed and is used to assign properties:

 ```
 object Money {
     amount: f32;
     currency: Currency;

-    new(amount: f32, currency: Currency) {
+    init(amount: f32, currency: Currency) {
         if amount < 0 {
             throw .NegativeAmount { message: "Amount cannot be negative" };
         }